Bank for Savings in the City of New-York

-The Bank for Savings in the City of New York (1819–1982) was one of the earliest banks in the United States and the first savings bank in New York City.
+The Bank for Savings in the City of New-York (1819–1982) was one of the earliest banks in the United States and the first savings bank in New York City.
 Founded in 1816, it was first advertised as "a bank for the poor".
 It was merged with the Buffalo Savings Bank in 1982.
 It failed in 1991 and is no longer in existence.

 History

+Founding

 The Bank for Savings in the City of New-York was the fourth bank to be opened in the United States and the first savings bank in Manhattan.
 It was founded in 1816, although it was not incorporated by the New York State Legislature until March 16, 1819.
-First publicly advertised as "A BANK FOR THE POOR", it was modeled after similar institutions in Europe; its stated purpose was to "effect a secure place of deposit for the earnings of the laboring part of the community: and at the same time to give them the benefit of an accumulation of interest". " One of the bank's founders, Thomas Eddy, explained the charitable impetus behind the entity's formation: "Among the many philanthropic institutions with which your country abounds, there is none that appears to me more likely to be useful than Savings Banks.
+First publicly advertised as "A Bank for the Poor", it was modeled after similar institutions in Europe; its stated purpose was to "effect a secure place of deposit for the earnings of the laboring part of the community: and at the same time to give them the benefit of an accumulation of interest". " One of the bank's founders, Thomas Eddy, explained the charitable impetus behind the entity's formation: "Among the many philanthropic institutions with which your country abounds, there is none that appears to me more likely to be useful than Savings Banks.
 They are certainly most admirably calculated to be beneficial to the poor, by promoting among them a spirit of independence, economy and industry."

 The bank's first location was at Chambers Street.
 The site became famous as the venue where the first Egyptian mummy was displayed in the United States in 1824.
 The bank moved to Bleecker Street on April 10, 1856, and became familiarly known as the Bleecker Street Savings Bank.